 A past president of the American Educational Research Association, which promotes high-quality educational research, in 2015 Darling-Hammond founded the Learning Policy Institute, a leading education think tank that seeks to advance evidence-based policies that support empowering and equitable learning for each and every child.
 She is the author of more than 500 publications, including award-winning books such as The Right to Learn and Teaching as the Learning Profession.

 “We are living in very interesting times both socially and educationally,” observes Montclair State University Center of Pedagogy Executive Director Jennifer Robinson.
 Teacher Education programs are currently challenged to prepare educators who will teach students of all backgrounds to think critically, address life challenges, learn collaboratively and gain content knowledge, while meeting rigorous state standards and requirements and demonstrating their impact on both teacher and P-12 student learning.
 Darling-Hammond will address these and other challenges as she explores ways to prepare classroom-ready teachers – now and in the future.

 “Darling-Hammond is the foremost expert and spokesperson for excellence in teacher preparation.
 She has studied education around the world and has a perspective that few of us are privileged to have,” explains Robinson.
 “While she won’t be reading tea leaves per se, in discussing the current and future state of teacher education, she will probably forecast what may be on the horizon, given our political and social climate.
 Having her visit Montclair State gives us an opportunity to learn from the best.”

-Preregistration is required for this free event, which is sponsored by the Montclair State University College of Education and Human Services Dean’s Office and the Center of Pedagogy and which will be held from 4 to 6:30 p.m. on Wednesday, October 24.
+Preregistration is required for this free event, which is sponsored by the Montclair State University College of Education and Human Services Dean’s Office and the Center of Pedagogy and which will be held in the 7th Floor Conference Center, University Hall from 4 to 6:30 p.m. on Wednesday, October 24.
 To register, please visit bit.ly/stateofteachereducation.